e-commerce cover

 Lower operational costs also make e-commerce an attractive proposition.
 You save on physical space, staffing, and many overhead costs.
 Additionally, your store is open 24/7, enabling customers to shop at their convenience.

 Additionally, the data-driven nature of e-commerce lets you offer a personalized shopping experience to each customer.
-You can display tailored product recommendations and offers by leveraging customer data, resulting in increased customer satisfaction and loyalty.
+You can display tailored product recommendations and offers by leveraging customer data, thereby increasing customer satisfaction and loyalty.

 E-Commerce Business Models